poole/hyde/_posts/2013-12-28-introducing-hyde.md

 ### Download

 Hyde is developed on and hosted with GitHub.
-Head to the <a href="https://github.com/poole/hyde">GitHub repository</a> for downloads, bug reports, and features requests.
+Head to the [GitHub repository](https://github.com/poole/hyde) for downloads, bug reports, and features requests.

 Thanks!